 The houseplants we use to brighten our homes aren't always safe for those who have pet birds, as many plants are toxic to our feathered friends.
 Depending on the size of the bird and how much of the plant the bird ingests, a toxic plant can cause anything from mild illness, such as temporary digestive upset, to sudden death.
 Fortunately, there are several houseplants bird owners can enjoy without having to worry about their pets.

 01 of 10

-These exotic looking plants are both easy to grow and safe for your feathered friends.
+These exotic-looking plants are both easy to grow and safe for birds.
 A spider plant in a hanging basket can be an attractive decoration in any home.

 02 of 10

 If you like colorful flowers, then you're in luck.
 Impatiens come in virtually every color of the rainbow and are completely safe plants for birds.
 Don't be afraid to add some color to your living space with a basket of these easy-to-grow beauties.

 These lush, hardy plants can offer a natural touch to your decor.
 As a bonus, there's no need to worry if your pet parrot finds them as beautiful as you do.
 Boston ferns are completely safe plants for birds.Continue to 5 of 10 below.

 Not only is aloe vera safe and nontoxic, but it also has medicinal qualities that can help both sick birds and people.
 Throw in the fact that it's a snap to take care of, and it's easy to see why aloe has been a popular houseplant for many years.

 Bamboo is a striking plant that is also quite hardy and safe for birds.
 Bamboo can be incorporated into many beautiful arrangements to give any space an attractive touch of nature.

 Feel free to keep these small but beautiful flowers anywhere inside your home.
 They are completely safe plants for parrots and other pet birds.
 African violets are known to flower several times a year, so add one of these little jewels to your collection for an enduring splash of color.